 Configure Email Delivery - Update MX records

-Once you have verified your domain and create users, you will be able to send emails from domain-based accounts.
+Once you have verified your domain and created users, you will be able to send emails from domain-based accounts.
 However, you will not be able to receive emails until you configure the MX records for your domain.
-This help guide will help you understand the role MX Records play in your email operations and walk you through the setup process.

 Table of Contents